 This isn’t a same-day, in-and-out process.
 I mean, it’s pretty rare to decide to go China overnight, right?
 When we did it, it took about four days.
-But in late April 2017, the process changed and it now takes four full weeks to get their visa.
+But in late April 2017, the process changed, and several applicants reported the process taking four full weeks to get their visa.
 However, reports from American's applying in Bangkok after mid-June 2017 indicate things are back to "normal", so to speak.

 Step 2: Get your shit together

 At the bottom of this document, you’ll find the complete list of forms and documents we -- the four of us -- either took with us or had to create while we were there.
 Having everything filled out and all your copies made before you get there will make your day that much better.

 Step 3: Get to the Chinese Visa Application Service Center

 It’s neither the the embassy or the consulate, regardless of what I or others might call it.
 And the center is nowhere near the embassy or consulate, so don’t waste a trip.
 It’s on Petchaburi Road about 700 meters from the MRT station of the same name.
 Look for Thanapoon Tower on the south (left) side of the road.
 The service center is on the 5th floor.

 Step 4: Checking to see if you have your shit together